Windows

 Windows - Security - Windows Defender for Endpoint Onboarding

-Onboards Windows endpoints to Microsoft Defender for Endpoint using a local onboarding package
+Onboards Windows endpoints to Microsoft Defender for Endpoint using the local-script onboarding package

 Worklet Details